Skip to main content

 Tactical Equity Allocation

-• Overweight to U.S. Large Cap stocks with an emphasis on equities with quality, defensive, and strong cash flow characteristics.
+• Overweight to U.S. Large Cap stocks with an emphasis on equities with quality, cyclical, and strong cash flow characteristics.

 • Underweight to International Developed with no exposure to Emerging Markets.
 Although valuations remain attractive relative to U.S. equities, these asset classes may be pressured by a stronger U.S. Dollar and slower economic growth.

-• Slight exposure to gold, to serve as a hedge, in a geopolitically tense global environment.
+• Slight exposure to gold to serve as a hedge, in a geopolitically tense global environment, and strong central bank buying.

 Notices & Disclosures